 In 2009, the city reportedly increased its road maintentance budget... and then the fiscal crisis hit.
 The Bureau of Street Services had its budget decreased by 13%.

 According to the 2010-2011 Budget Summary, the city takes in about $104 million each year in gas taxes.
 These go straight into a special fund that can only be used for fixing or building roads or rail lines.

 So, assuming all $104 million goes towards roads, we're still $146 million short every year of what it takes to keep the roads going.
 Hence the killer potholes.

 Measure R was supposed to pay for some major road resurfacing; about $100 million is allocated from that each year for "Major street resurfacing... left turn signals; bikeways; signal synchronization; and transit", county-wide.
 The City's share of that is about $40 million.

 So, even taking Measure R into account, we're still at least $106 million short.

 About 1.5 billion gallons of gasoline are sold each year in the City of Los Angeles (3.5 billion countywide).
 The entire city street maintenance budget, $250 million a year, could be financed by a 16 cent / gallon gas tax.

-The State Board of Equalization's Pamphlet #59 explains (it'd have to be countywide, all the city and county councils would have to approve, it would have to go to the voters for majority approval, and the money so raised has to be spent in the ways approved by article 19 of the state constitution).
+The State Board of Equalization's Pamphlet #59 explains (it'd have to be countywide, the county council and "a majority of the city councils of the cities having a majority of the population in the incorporated areas of the county" would have to approve, it would have to go to the voters for majority approval, and the money so raised has to be spent in the ways approved by article 19 of the state constitution).
 (In particular, it says one has to spend a big part of the money in the Valley.)